 If you record demonstrations that require live annotation, such as solving sample math problems, you will need a writing tablet.
 Do not try to write on the screen using a mouse.
 This results in choppy text that can be very difficult to read.
 We recommend using the pen feature that is available in common programs such as PowerPoint or Word to produce smooth, readable text and images.

 If you already own a writing tablet, we will need to confirm compatibility, but it is likely fine to use.
-If you don’t own a writing tablet, talk to your project editor about applying for a Cognella grant to purchase one.
+If you don’t own a writing tablet, consider using the built-in pen feature in PowerPoint or Word (mentioned above) while recording on a desktop machine.

 Screen recording software